Are you looking for a consistent form of renewable energy? Look no further than micro hydro power!

 - A pipeline (or penstock) to funnel water to the turbine

-- A powerhouse that contains turbine and electronics
+- A powerhouse that contains the turbine and electronics

-- A water turbine that converts the kinetic energy of the flowing water into mechanical energy that can be used in various ways (directly, to drive a generator, or to operate another piece of equipment).
+- A water turbine that converts the kinetic energy of the flowing water into mechanical energy t0 be used in various ways (directly, to drive a generator, or to operate another piece of equipment).

 - A tailrace to release the water back into the source it originated.